sourcegraph/handbook/content/company-info-and-process/communication/team_chat.md

 - #pets-of-sourcegraph - Sometimes you need pictures of floof(s) to get through the day.
 - #photography-chat - For photo-takey types
 - #plants-of-sourcegraph - 🌲🌻
+- #seattle-gang - For any Sourcegraphers in, around, and visiting the Seattle area
+- #sourcegraph-cascadia - Hangout channel for everyone in the beautiful region of Cascadia (from northern California to British Columbia)
+- #sourcegraph-latam - Hangout channel for anyone in or from Latin America
 - #side-project - Working on a cool/challenging/fun side project?
 Tell us all about it here!
 - #ted-talks - Share impactful ted talks here, with a brief description and time of the talk
 - #today-i-learned - Anything you learn or think is fascinating, please share.
 - #trash-tv - For discussing TV and movies, but especially the stuff that's not good.
+- #us-personal-finance - Discussions related to personal finance topics in the US
 - #virtual-coworking - 60 minute sessions to work quietly in tandem
+- #yelling - FOR WHEN YOU NEED A PLACE TO VENT